-- The fair value of current group receivables, borrowings and group payables approximates to their carrying amounts due to the short-term maturities of these instruments; - The fair value of fixed rate intercompany loans has been based on a cash flow projection with reference to observed market returns and accords to Level 2 in the fair value hierarchy.
-As the fixed rate at 31 December 2020 and 2019 approximates market rate, the book value approximates fair value; and - The fair value of floating rate intercompany loans approximates to their carrying value as they bear interest at a rate linked to LIBOR and there have been no significant changes in credit risk since the issue of the instruments.
-A cash flow projection approach has been used with reference to observed market returns and accords to Level 2 in the fair value hierarchy.
+- The fair value of Preference shares and dividends accrued on Preference shares has been based on a cash flow projection with reference to observed market returns and accords to Level 2 in the fair value hierarchy.
+As the fixed rate at 31 December 2020 and 2019 approximates market rate the book value approximates fair value; - The fair value of amounts due to group undertaking due in 2028 approximates to their carrying value as they bear interest at a rate linked to LIBOR; - The fair value of amounts due to parent undertaking is derived from expected cash flows taking account of credit risk and market observed returns for such instruments and equates to Level 2 within the fair value hierarchy; - The fair value of floating rate loans due from subsidiary undertaking approximates to their carrying value as they bear interest at a rate linked to LIBOR and there have been no significant changes in credit risk since the issue of the instruments.
+A cash flow projection approach has been used with reference to observed market returns and accords to Level 2 in the fair value hierarchy; - The fair value of fixed rate loans due from subsidiary undertaking has been based on a cash flow projection with reference to observed market returns and accords to Level 2 in the fair value hierarchy.
+As the fixed rate at 31 December 2020 and 2019 approximates market rate, the book value approximates fair value; and - The fair value of current group receivables and group payables approximates to their carrying amounts due to the short-term maturities of these instruments.